|

 said psionically, "The power to heal can also kill.
 Don't

 move."
-The shellan laid his head back down to comply.
+The shellan laid his head back down quietly.

 116. Kor